-Names of James T. Hammond and Grant H. Smith Sent to Senate,
+Names of James T. Hammond and Grant H. Smith Sent to Senate.

 Goy.
-Cutler today sent to the senate the Gov. Cutter today sent to the senate the appointment of James T. Hammond and Grant H. Smith as members of the code commission.
-The bill which passed both houses and was approved by the gover-ner provides for the appointment of a commission of two attorneys to codify, annotate and revies the laws of the state up to date, and it is in accordance with this bill that the appointments were sub-mitted today.
+Cutler today sent to the senate the appointment of James T. Hammond and commission.
+The bill which passed both houses and was approved by the gover, nor provides for the appaintment of a commission of two attorneys to codify, annotate and revise the laws of the state op to date, and it is in accordance with this bill that the appointments were sub-mitted reday.
+Grant H. Smith as members of the